imswarnil/Im-Resume-Theme/docs/getting-started/sidebar.md

 ## Sidebar Visibility

-If you want to show the sidebar with latest posts then set `show_sidebar: true` in the page's frontmatter, or in the [defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/) in your site's `_config.yml`.
+If you want to show the sidebar with latest posts then set `sidebar: true` in the page's frontmatter, or in the [defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/) in your site's `_config.yml`.